-Included in cash and cash equivalents at December 31, 2016 and 2015, was \$83,704 and \$65,509 invested in government money market funds.
-These funds have investments in government securities and are Level I instruments.
+Included in cash and cash equivalents at December 31, 2017 and 2016, was \$40,760 and \$83,704 invested in government money market funds.
+These funds have investments in government securities and are measured as Level 1 instruments.

 We offer a nonqualified deferred compensation plan for certain eligible employees and members of our Board of Directors.
 The assets of the plan are held in the name of the Company at a third-party financial institution.
 Separate accounts are maintained for each participant to reflect the amounts deferred by the participant and all earnings and losses on those deferred amounts.
 The assets of the plan are held in mutual funds and Company stock.
-The fair value of the plan assets as of December 31, 2016 and 2015 was \$1,980 and \$1,324, respectively, and was calculated using the quoted market price of the assets as of those dates.
+The fair value of the plan assets as of December 31, 2017 and 2016 was \$3,514 and \$1,980, respectively, and was calculated using the quoted market prices of the assets as of those dates.
 All investments in the plan are classified as trading securities and measured as Level 1 instruments.
 The fair value of plan assets is included in other assets with the same amount included in other liabilities in the accompanying consolidated balance sheets.